arsura/Nyan-Cake-Snake-Game-Pygame/README.md

 # Nyan Cat (Snake Game)
 Computer Programming Project - 1st Year Semester 2, 2015. <br/>
 This game made with Python, [Pygame](http://www.pygame.org/) and [Pytest Framework](https://doc.pytest.org/) for scenario test.
 For example out of bound, crashing some objects.
-I learned about pygame and snakegame from
+I learned about pygame and snake game from
 [thenewboston](https://www.youtube.com/channel/UCJbPGzawDH1njbqV-D5HqKw) channel on Youtube and applied his code for making this game.

 # Screenshot